-"My agricultural background has indubitably given me my interest in the environment and has contributed to my choice of career, but it’s also meant that I now prefer to stay away from gardening work!” says Björn.
+"My agricultural background has undoubtedly given me my interest in environmental issues and has contributed to my choice of career, but it’s also meant that I now prefer to stay away from gardening work!” says Björn

-Following graduation he studied chemical engineering at Mälardalen University, specialising in medicinal chemistry.
-Björn had always had an interest in the environment, and when he took up an SLU doctoral studentship in environmental engineering – specifically source-separation sewage systems – Björn switched specialisations.
-That’s now 20 years ago now.
+Following graduation Björn studied chemical engineering at Mälardalen University, specialising in process chemistry.
+He always had an interest in the environment – So when he took up an SLU doctoral studentship in environmental engineering, specifically source-separation sewage systems, Björn switched specialisations.
+That’s over 20 years ago now.

 Plant nutrients from cites to rural areas in an efficient cycle

-Björn's area of specialisation area is environmental and life-cycle technology, specialising in safely taking plant nutrients from cities to rural areas.
-To start with, Björn researched into sanitising technology, i.e. how to remove unwanted substances and contagions from the cycle.
-That research led to the development together with the company Peepoople of a self-sanitising toilet solution currently available on the Kenyan market under the name PeePoo.
-The combination of process technology, chemical engineering and microbiology in this field makes the whole thing as interesting as it is complex.
-Björn currently leads a research group comprising five researchers, five doctoral students and two research technicians in the field of cyclical development, sanitising technology and protein production using maggots.
+Björn's area of specialisation is environmental engineering and recycling technologies, specialising in safe recycling of plant nutrients from cities to agriculture.
+To start with, Björn researched on sanitising technology, i.e. how to remove unwanted microorganisms and contagions from substrates intended to be re-cycled.
+Along with the company Peoopoole, Björn’s research led to the co-development of a self-sanitising toilet solution currently available on the Kenyan market under the name PeePoo.
+The combination of process engineering, chemical engineering and microbiology in this field makes the whole thing as interesting as issues are complex.
+Björn currently leads a research group comprising of five researchers, five doctoral students and two research technicians in the field of nutrient recycling, sanitising technology and protein production using fly larvae.

-"One of the things we’re trying to do is create the source-separation sewer of the future.
+"One of the things we’re trying to do is create the source-separating sanitation system of the future.
 How can we deal with our waste whilst using as little energy and water as possible?
-The key to the research is to seek an environmentally adapted system that is financially sustainable, mainly by asking ourselves how we can get value from waste products,” says Björn.
+The key to the success of this research is to seek an environmentally adapted system that is financially sustainable, mainly by asking ourselves how we can get value from waste products,” says Björn.

 Source-separating toilets without water and sewage

 Over 90% of all the water consumed domestically is used to remove waste.
-When we flush toilets, do the washing-up, take a shower and clean, water is used in that very way.
+When we flush toilets, wash-up or take a shower, we use water.
 We only use about 10 litres of water per person per day for cooking or drinking.
-In urban and property construction there has long been talk of ‘zero-energy buildings’ as a vision, i.e. properties not consuming more energy than they produce themselves, e.g. using solar energy.
+In urban development there has long been talk of ‘zero-energy buildings’ as a vision, i.e. buildings not consuming more energy than they produce themselves, e.g. using solar energy.
 In the development of sewage and waste management, work on cyclical technology is seeking realisation of a similar vision: ‘zero water’.
-Apart from the water savings achieved by the toilets Björn and his team are developing, one can dry the fractions to produce solid concentrated fertilisers.
+Apart from the water savings achieved by the toilets that Björn and his team are developing, one can dry the toilet waste fractions to produce solid concentrated fertilisers.
 This technology also avoids installation of water and drainage pipes.
 So the potential benefits are enormous!

 The experience of using the toilet will also correspond to current use of a normal WC, and waste management will be easy and convenient, much like replacement of a printer ink cartridge.
-A test facility will soon be up and running at Björn's institution, and dialogue has commenced with several Swedish stakeholders who have shown great interest, e.g. the City of Malmö.
+A test facility is up and running at Björn's Department at SLU, and there is on-going dialogue with several Swedish stakeholders who have shown great interest, e.g. the City of Malmö.

 Function and economy are the basis for introducing new behaviours into society

-One of the greatest insights Björn has gained after almost two decades as a researcher in the field of environmental and cyclical technology is that in the long run alarming reports and environmental commitment alone are insufficient to create new environmentally friendly habits and behaviours amongst the populace.
+One of the greatest insights Björn has gained after almost two decades as a researcher in the field of environmental engineering and recycling technologies is that in the long run, alarming reports and environmental commitment alone are insufficient to create new environmentally friendly habits and behaviours amongst people.
 Function and economy are crucial to bringing about change.

 "Function and the economy – not just the environment – must be the driving force.
 The result must be a better environment.
-In your everyday life you must thus benefit from improving the environment, and doing this has to be extremely straightforward.
-It will then be sustainable in the long term,” says Björn.
+In your everyday life, you must benefit from improving the environment, and doing this has to be extremely straightforward.
+It will then be sustainable in the long term,” says Björn..

 SLU Holding has helped with patents and contractual issues

 Björn's goal is to continue working as a researcher.
-It is at the same time important for Björn that the research he and his team are working on will benefit society.
+But at the same time, it is important for Björn that the research he and his team are working,benefit society.

-SLU Holding has been helpful in taking the steps from research to market.
-In concrete terms, SLU Holding has helped with patent and contract issues, and has been at our side as a partner in discussions and as an additional provider of expertise in the field of product and business development.
+SLU Holding has been helpful in taking Björn’s research from the lab to the market.
+In concrete terms, SLU Holding has helped his group with patent and contract issues, and has been at his side as a partner in discussions and as an additional provider of expertise in the field of product and business development.

 Two important simultaneous thoughts